-This document is not intended to replace existing land use agreement.
+This document is not intended to replace existing land use agreements.
 Rather, it is to be used as a guide in conjunction with any existing site agreements.
 All activities will be approved under the terms and conditions of any land use agreements that are in effect.
-And as noted above, researchers are responsible for obtaining any permits and agreements necessary for site access and use.
+Researchers are responsible for obtaining any permits and agreements necessary for access and to perform research at the site.